Dr. Carolyn Ponting

 Dr. Louise Dixon

 graduated with a BA in Psychology from Wellesley College and worked as a research coordinator in a dissemination and implementation science lab at Massachusetts General Hospital.
-She is a sixth-year student currently completing her internship at the VA Long Beach Healthcare and is interested in primary prevention of anxiety and traumatic stress disorders among high-risk communities, and cultural constructs and their impact on post-traumatic stress disorder in Latino youth.
+She completed her internship at the VA Long Beach Healthcare and is interested in primary prevention of anxiety and traumatic stress disorders among high-risk communities, and cultural constructs and their impact on post-traumatic stress disorder in Latino youth.

 Dr. Amy Rapp

 received her B.A. in English and American Literature from Middlebury College in 2011.
 While a doctoral student in the UCLA Clinical Science Ph.D. program from 2013-2019, her research focused on understanding the influence of cultural values on neural correlates of self-regulatory processes that when abnormal are associated with anxiety in adolescents.
-Amy is currently a NIMH T32 Postdoctoral Research Fellow in the Department of Psychiatry at Columbia University/New York State Psychiatric Institute.
+Amy was a NIMH T32 Postdoctoral Research Fellow in the Department of Psychiatry at Columbia University/New York State Psychiatric Institute, and is currently an Assistant Professor of Clinical Medical Psychology.

 Link to Amy’s current research group: http://www.columbiapsychiatry.org/ocd

 Dr. Leslie Rith-Najarian

 received her B.A. in Psychology from Harvard University in 2012.
 Her dissertation research developed and tested an online skills program for anxiety and depression in university students.
 She completed her clinical internship at the UCLA Counseling & Psychological Services.
 Her broad research interests focus on engaging young people, especially those from underserved populations, in accessible, appealing, and evidence-informed mental health programming.
-Leslie is currently completing a post-doctoral fellowship in the Harvard Psychology Department with Dr. Kate McLaughlin and Dr. John Weisz on a project developing an early intervention for adolescents exposed to trauma.
+Leslie completed a post-doctoral fellowship in the Harvard Psychology Department on a project developing an early intervention for adolescents exposed to trauma.

 Dr. Emily Escovar

 graduated with a B.A. in Cognitive Science from Northwestern University and an M.A. concentrating in psychology from the University of Chicago.
-As a clinical psychology doctoral student, she will be working on research examining predictive factors of child anxiety as well as the development of evidence-based treatments and dissemination strategies for minorities and at risk youth.
+As a clinical psychology doctoral student, she conducted research examining predictive factors of child anxiety as well as the development of evidence-based treatments and dissemination strategies for minorities and at risk youth.
 She completed her clinical internship at Didi Hirsch Mental Health Services, a community mental health center focusing on therapy and assessment for children and their families.